TechnicalPursuit/TIBET/README.md

 ### TIBET is zero-server.
-TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to. when they need to run your application.
+TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need to run your application.

-Although TIBET can run without any server at all you can couple TIBET with any HTTP or WebDAV server.
-A particularly interesting pairing is TIBET + CouchDB which lets you build "Couch Apps" that leverage TIBET.
+You can couple TIBET with any HTTP or WebDAV server from Apache to Rails.
+A particularly interesting pairing is TIBET + CouchDB which lets you build "Couch Apps" that leverage TIBET and CouchDB's native HTTP, NoSQL, and replication capabilities.

 ### TIBET is zero-reload.
 The entire TIBET platform, from our tag set to our IDE, is engineered to